Simple, elegant and quick cooking, this 20 minute tortellini pasta carbonara is the answer to your weeknight dinner prayers! Easy and family friendly!

-Have you ever had pasta carbonara?
-It’s such a classic dish… but it does have the tendency to freak people out.
+Pasta carbonara is such a classic pasta dish… but it does have the tendency to freak people out.
 There are raw eggs in the sauce.
 Granted, the sauce is tossed around in a warm pan, and that heat allows the egg to cook (but not scramble!)… but if you’re REALLY worried about it, pick up a package of pasteurized eggs and you’ll be good to go!

 The sauce itself is really simple, with the whole recipe’s ingredients list topping out at 6, and that’s including the pasta, which is pretty much a given ingredient for a pasta recipe.

-If you really wanted to bump up the flavor profiles here, pick up a container of Buitoni’s pesto with basil and add a dollop on the top of your pasta.
+If you really wanted to bump up the flavor profiles here, try adding some basil pesto on the top of your pasta.
 If you want to make this meal vegetarian, swap out the bacon for your favorite veggie, maybe sun-dried tomatoes or even asparagus!
-Oooooh, note to self, definitely make this with asparagus next time!

 So the next time you’re worried about how to get a delicious meal on the table during a hectic dinner time, grab a package of Buitoni’s no GMO freshly made pasta (from the refrigerated section) and whip up this mouthwatering 20 Minute Tortellini Pasta Carbonara!

 This pasta would be perfect with a crusty, no-knead bread and a salad drizzled with a homemade shallot vinaigrette!